awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-create-sql-command.md

 To create a materialized view, you must have the following privileges:
 + CREATE privileges for a schema\.
-+ Table\-level SELECT privilege on the base tables to create a materialized view\.
-Even if you have column\-level privileges on specific columns, you can't create a materialized view on only those columns\.
++ Table\-level or column\-level SELECT privilege on the base tables to create a materialized view\.
+If you have column\-level privileges on specific columns, you can create a materialized view on only those columns\.

 ## DDL updates to materialized views or base tables<a name="materialized-view-ddl"></a>